 - Keep the conversation going in a channel you own and control instead of letting it happen in third-party social media.

 - Increase the time spent on your site, where the visitors are engaging not only with each other, but also with whatever content you’re serving.

-- Build a community for future events – people will get familiar with the chat platform you provide, establish connections and come back for more.
+- Build a community for future online events – people will get familiar with the chat platform you provide, establish connections and come back for more.
 Keep in mind the somewhat addictive nature of the whole social aspect.

 - Get folks from your team to post in the chat as well, driving and steering the discussion.